 - Publication ready deadline: 29 April AoE

 - Doctoral Program: 13-17 June, online (Date TBC)

-You must be enrolled in a design-related discipline as a doctoral candidate at the time of submitting your application and at the time of the conference.
-You will get most value from attending if you are already in possession of a clear direction for your thesis but have not yet finished your research.
+You must be enrolled in a discipline that is related to “Designing Interactive or Intelligent Systems” as a doctoral candidate at the time of submitting your application and at the time of the conference.
+You will get most value from attending if you already possess a clear direction for your thesis but have not yet finished your research.
 However, people at other stages may be considered.
 We are expecting to accept up to 10-12 candidates.

 Preparing and Submitting

 Submissions must be done through the Precision Conference submission system (PCS).

 Document 1: PhD Abstract

 The first document should be a four-page research description (excluding references).
 Use the ACM Master Article Submission Templates (single column) template and include the following: